Transparently Allocating Funding to Initiatives Supporting the Mission – Local Development Finance Authority

-The SmartZone is funded to the tune of about $3.6 million in 2018, and $42 million over the next 15 years.
+The SmartZone was funded to the tune of about $3.6 million in 2018, and $42 million over the following 15 years.
 The funds are distributed by a nine-member volunteer board of directors; six members are appointed by one city and three by the other.
-The LDFA operates under a set of bylaws that were initially approved by the both City Councils.
+The LDFA operates under a set of bylaws that were initially approved by both City Councils.

 - Foster and market an entrepreneurial and innovative culture that attracts, supports, and retains talent.

 - Promote conversion of research projects from local universities, R&D facilities, and other sources into new businesses generating new jobs.

 - Further collaboration in the state to enable broader and sustainable ecosystem development.

 - Encourage an infrastructure agenda with public/private entities to ensure the livability of the area.

 The LDFA faced the challenges of reaching a consensus on how to allocate the funds and ensuring that the decisions they make are justified and aligned with their strategic priorities.
 Additionally, there was a feeling among the minority board members that, since they were a minority, their views were not adequately considered.
 This created both tension and disengagement.

 Since the board was accountable to both City Councils, the lack of consensus, harmony and progress created the impression that the board was not very effective.
 The board struggled to make recommendations that were objective, transparent, and strategically aligned.
 It was an embarrassing, frustrating experience for all parties, who were passionate about carrying out an important economic development mission.